nadavcohe/SF_crime/README.md

 #filename = name of the figure file
 show_on_geo_net(map,s_data,cat_filter,div_desc=F,filename)
 ```
-Most figures here were created using these functions.
+Most of the figures in the analysis were created using these functions.

-#Results
+#Data Analysis
 **Based on numbers:**
 We will start with years and go up in resolution up to hours.
 Our first question is, whether there is a decline in crime over the years?